PhyeX/RegEx-Streams/README.md

   ![regEx](https://user-images.githubusercontent.com/45934056/73858292-378cac80-4849-11ea-9e45-ee7b8ec17abf.png)

+  A regular expression, regex or regexp[1] (sometimes called a rational expression)[2][3] is a sequence of characters that define a search pattern.
+Usually such patterns are used by string searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
+It is a technique developed in theoretical computer science and formal language theory. -Wikipedia

-  # RegEx solutions of some Hackerrank questions.
+  # RegEx solutions of Hackerrank questions.

        1."\d{2}\D\d{2}\D\d{4}"
        2."\\S{2}\\s\\S{2}\\s\\S{2}"